xoum/Commance_TH_sensor/README.md

 ![Hardware involved](/images/photo_hardware1.jpg)

 *You'll notice the white wire soldered in the corner of the FS1000A radio module.
-You have to add this if your module do not have any antenna.
+You have to add this if your module does not have any antenna.
 Its optimal lenght should be quarter the wavelength @433MHz: 17.3cm*
 ### Autonomy / Low power optimization
 The TH_sensor is battery powered and we don't want to change or recharge the cells every days nor every weeks (in fact at the end the 3 AA battery are suitable for 1 year of service).
 We'll see here after how to reduce the power consumption by using software tricks.
 But now, what can we achieve on the hardware side?